-Little systematic information is available as yet for the EU as a whole about the specific socio-economic costs of work-related road traffic crashes.
+Little systematic information is available as yet for the EU as a whole about the specific socioeconomic costs of work-related road traffic crashes.
 Crashes during commuting journeys cannot be identified readily in many national databases.
 Many organisations do not count the hidden costs of crashes (e.g. lost time and productivity) (Haworth et al., 2000).

-However, the socio-economic costs of work-related road crashes and injuries are substantial both for countries and employers and experience shows that sound business cases can be made for investment in work-related road safety.
+However, the socio-economic costs of work-related road crashes and injuries are substantial both for countries, employers and employees and experience shows that sound business cases can be made for investment in work-related road safety.
+Research indicates that typically workplace injury costs are met 40% by the employee, 30% by the employer and 30% by the community as a whole (Murray, 2011).
 The real costs of road crashes to organisations are nearly always significantly higher than the resulting insurance claims.
-UK research into workplace accidents suggests that for every £1 recovered through insurance, between £8 and £36 may be lost via uninsured costs (ORSA, 2011).
+UK research into workplace accidents suggests that for every £1 recovered through insurance between £8 and £36 may be lost via uninsured costs.
+Typical crash costs comprise:

-Crash costs comprise:

-- Lost work time, lost orders and production losses - Emergency medical costs - Vehicle repair and maintenance costs (the average repair cost of a car is £700 in Britain) - Legal & insurance costs (annually, 66% of company cars in Britain are involved in claims - Damage to employer reputation especially when liveried vehicles are involved - Environmental costs due to spillages of dangerous substances
+- Lost work time, lost orders and production losses. - Emergency medical costs. - Vehicle repair and maintenance costs (the average repair cost of a car is £700 in Britain). - Legal and insurance costs (annually, 66% of company cars in Britain are involved in claims). - Damage to employer reputation especially when liveried vehicles are involved. - Environmental costs due to spillages of dangerous substances (ORSA, 2011).